Home

 Diagnosing the P0118 (ECT sensor circuit high input) diagnostic trouble code requires several steps.

-1. Verify the Code with a Scan Tool
+Step 1: Verify the Code with a Scan Tool

-The mechanic will first use an OBD-II scan tool to verify the P0118 code and ensure that no other error code is present.
+The automotive mechanic will first use an OBD-II scan tool to verify the P0118 code and ensure no other error code is present.
 If other error codes are found, they may address those first.

-2. Check Coolant
+Step 2: Check Coolant

-3. Inspect the Wiring Harness
+Step 3: Inspect the Wiring Harness

-4. Test Wire Resistance
+Step 4: Test Wire Resistance

-They’ll also check the wire resistance of the engine coolant temperature sensor.
-Under a normal operating temperature, you should have continuity and low resistance in the coolant temp sensor.
-But, if the resistance test shows an open circuit or high wiring resistance, the wiring harness needs to be repaired.
+However, if the resistance test shows an open circuit or high wiring resistance, the wire harness needs to be repaired.

-5. Check for a Bad Temperature Sensor
+Step 5: Check for a Bad Temperature Sensor

 If the ECT signal circuit wiring is not the issue, the mechanic will remove the coolant temperature sensor and inspect it for corrosion or bent connector pins.

-If the engine coolant temperature sensor, wiring, and harness connector seem okay, a faulty PCM could be the reason.
+Now, if the engine coolant temperature sensor, wiring, and harness connector seem okay, a faulty PCM could be the reason.

 Possible Repairs for P0118 & Costs